For me, winter has always been a season to endure: the dark; the wet; and the cold.

 Today, I have residual pins and needles in my toes and fingers; and some slight numbness and hypersensitivity in my legs – but I feel good to go.

 Steady miles ridden this year had proved no substitute for actual training – and I clocked 2hr 18min on the fairly lumpy course.
 I think I was probably the only rider on a standard road bike, but I came rock-bottom last in my category – miles behind the guys with their aero time trial bikes and posh pointy helmets.
-But I had ridden the 50, and my limiting factors were typical for a cyclist; not an MS sufferer.
-Cramps, sore back, tiredness; rather than vision-loss, the loss of feeling in my legs, or an inability to move my fingers.
+But I had ridden the 50, and my limiting factors were typical for a cyclist, rather than an MS sufferer: cramps, a sore back, and tiredness; rather than vision-loss, the loss of feeling in my legs, or an inability to move my fingers.

 Three days later, I rode in my club’s 25 mile event.
 The conditions felt fast despite a strong crosswind.
 I got my head down, rode flat out and took over 2 minutes off my PB.

 Summer is when things are at their best.